 No more lavishly encased relics

-in this faithful land of yours
+in this faithful land of ours

 that bares pain as an amulet.